Empowering young Neurodiverse and Disabled people through our Business Mentoring Programme.

 Our mentees will work towards the following goals:

-• Learn about relevant and aspirational career opportunities in the professional sectors.
+• Learn about relevant and aspirational career opportunities in professional sectors.

 • Make informed decisions about future education, training and employment based on personalised support.